Heverton-Souza/ROS2-Install-Script/README.md

 # ROS 2 Installation Scripts
 ![ROS 2 Logo](https://www.freshconsulting.com/wp-content/uploads/fly-images/33744/ROS-2_logo-1920x9999.png)

-This project contains scripts to install different versions of ROS 2 (Foxy, Humble, Iron) with **base** or **desktop** versions.
+This project contains scripts to install different versions of ROS 2 (Foxy, Humble, Iron and Jazzy) with **base** or **desktop** versions.
 The scripts are organized into two main folders:

 - **Scripts/**: Regular installation scripts for ROS 2.